austintackaberry/100-days-of-code/log.md

 **Today's Progress**: Called dell technical support which didn't help much, reset to factory, still randomly rebooted, found out batchelor may not work for geocoding requests

 **Thoughts**: Overall, not a great day.
 I might have to just pay for premium if I want to do that many google geocoding requests.
 Hopefully, I can figure out the random restart issue without wasting a bunch of time...

+### Day 207: December 21, 2017

+**Today's Progress**: Deleted batchelor code, created hn-scrape-bot, and created mysql schema with workbench

+**Thoughts**: This google geocode query limit issue caused me to rethink this project, and I think I came up with a better plan.
+I have a separate node file that scrapes hacker news who's hiring every hour or so, parses it, and then saves it to a mysql db.
+The full stack web app never scrapes hn.
+Rather, it always gets data from the database.
+This will take a bit longer, but is definitely the better option.
+Workbench is interesting...who knew there was so much to a database application (hopefully no db admins are reading this).
+Next step is populating the db with my node bot, then hosting the db online.